lightbend/config/HOCON.md

 part of resolving the substitution `${bar.foo}`, there would be a cycle.
 The implementation must only resolve the `foo` field in `bar`, rather than recursing the entire `bar` object.

+Mutually-referring objects should also work:

+    bar : { a : ${foo.d}, b : 1 }
+    foo : { c : ${bar.b}, d : 2 }

+In general, in resolving a substitution the implementation must lazy-evaluate the substitution target so there's no "circularity by side effect"; only truly unresolveable circular references should be an error.
+For example, this is not possible to resolve:

+    bar : ${foo}
+    foo : ${bar}

+A multi-step loop like this should also be detected as invalid:

+    a : ${b}
+    b : ${c}
+    c : ${a}

 ### Includes